bitfixer/bf-romulator/README.md

 ## About

-The ROMulator is a RAM/ROM replacement device for 6502 systems, which
+The ROMulator is a RAM/ROM replacement device for 6502 systems, with programmable memory maps and debug functionality which allows you to halt a running CPU and read from or write to memory.

 ## Default Switch Settings